ESO 269-57

 ESO 269-57 is a large barred spiral galaxy located about 150 million light-years away in the constellation Centaurus.
 ESO 269-57 has a diameter of about 200,000 light-years.
 It is part of group of galaxies known as LGG 342. which is also known as the NGC 5064 Group which is part of the Centaurus Supercluster.

 Physical characteristics

 ESO 269-57 has an inner ring surrounding its bright center and connected by its bar.
 The ring is made up of several tightly wound spiral arms.
 Surrounding the inner ring, are two outer arms made up of star-forming regions that appear to split into several branches of arms.

-SN1992K
+Supernova

-On March 3, 1992 a type Ia supernova was discovered in ESO 269-57.
+One supernova has been observed in ESO 269-57.